davisuga/cv/README.md

 - Built Chief's MVP from ground up as the #2 contributor, architecting 90% of the frontend (React/TypeScript) and complete backend infrastructure (Python/FastAPI) that now serves 8+ enterprise customers with $1.4M+ pipeline value.

-- Delivered 100x performance improvements by optimizing database queries from 3+ seconds to 30ms using row-level security and advanced caching strategies; migrated data architecture to ClickHouse, reducing pipeline runtime from 30 minutes to 4 minutes.
+- Delivered 100x performance improvements by optimizing database queries from 3+ seconds to 30ms using row-level security and advanced caching strategies; migrated data architecture to ClickHouse, reducing pipeline runtime from 30 minutes to 4 minutes while processing tens of millions of CRM records daily

 - Designed and implemented production-grade real-time chat system with Server-Sent Events, advanced state management, and Markdown/LaTeX rendering; established comprehensive observability with OpenTelemetry/Axiom, reducing debugging time and improving system reliability.

+- Optimized deployment processes, reducing Docker image sizes from 5GB to 1.5GB and establishing comprehensive monitoring with OpenTelemetry/Axiom that decreased incident response time by 70%

 - Architected end-to-end data pipelines using Metaflow and dbt, processing CRM data from multiple sources (HubSpot, Salesforce); implemented LLM integrations with context-aware SQL generation, enabling non-technical users to query complex datasets through natural language.